playframework/play-generated-docs/manual/gettingStarted/Tutorials.md

 * [Play Database Application using Slick, Bootstrap](https://www.lightbend.com/activator/template/activator-play-slick-app): This is an activator project for showcasing best practices and providing a seed for starting with Play &amp; Slick, By [Knoldus](http://www.knoldus.com/home.knol).

+#### REST APIs

+* [Making a REST API in Play](https://github.com/playframework/play-rest-api), a multi-part guide using the Scala API, by the Lightbend Play Team.
+* [Play API REST Template](https://github.com/adrianhurt/play-api-rest-seed) by Adrianhurt: shows how to implement a complete Json RESTful API with some characteristics such as Authentication Token, pagination, filtering, sorting and searching and optional enveloping.

+#### Sub-projects

+* [Play Multidomain Seed](https://github.com/adrianhurt/play-multidomain-seed) by Adrianhurt: tries to be a skeleton for a simple multidomain project (www.myweb.com and admin.myweb.com).
+It shows you how to use subprojects for that and how to share common code.
+It is also ready to use with Webjars, CoffeeScript, LESS, RequireJS, assets Gzip and assets fingerprinting.
+Please, check the readme file for more details.
+* [Play Multidomain Auth](https://github.com/adrianhurt/play-multidomain-auth) by Adrianhurt: this is a second part of play-multidomain-seed project.
+This project tries to be an example of how to implement an Authentication and Authorization layer using the Silhouette authentication library.
+It also uses [Play-Bootstrap](https://adrianhurt.github.io/play-bootstrap/) for easy template scaffolding.

 ### 2.4.x

 #### Semisafe